 There are a little more than 200 children in this group and the army had no special food for them.
 We saw long lines of people standing in the rain for their food.
 There were not enough mess kits and the people got their food in tin cans.… Young and old, sick and healthy, they had all been herded in the box cars…

-Some of the Polish Jews who arrived in the summer of 1946 to the American occupation zone in Germany were housed in functioning camps that were already populated by veteran DPs, such as, Bad Reichenhall, Ulm, Pocking Pine City, Bensheim and Hessisch Lichtenau complex.
-Since the existing camps were unable to accommodate all the new DPs, some camps were converted from transit facilities that were initially intended to serve as a place for DPs in transit to sleep for a few nights, into permanent camps, such as the camps Hof and Ainring.
-The expansion of the existing camps, however, could not match the pace of the population increase, and this led to the establishment of new camps in August 1946, for example, Ziegenhaim, Hofgeismar and Hasenecke.
-However, these camps also lacked enough room for all the new arrivals.
-And, because the new camps could not be opened immediately, the US army opened two transit camps, both of them tent camps.
-Also in Austria new camps were established.
+Some of the Polish Jews who arrived in the summer of 1946 to the American occupation zone in Germany were housed in functioning camps that were already populated by displaced persons, such as, Bad Reichenhall, Ulm, Pocking Pine City, Bensheim and Hessisch Lichtenau complex.
+Since the existing camps were unable to accommodate all the incoming displaced persons , some camps were converted from makeshift shelters intended to house displaced persons in transit for a few nights into permanent camps, such as the camps Hof and Ainring.
+The expansion of the existing camps, however, could not match the pace of the population increase, and this led to the quick establishment of new camps in August 1946, such as Ziegenhaim, Hofgeismar and Hasenecke.
+However, these camps had also proven insufficient to provide for all the new arrivals.
+As new camps could not be immediately opened, the US army set up two tent camps.

 Haim Yahil (then named Haim Hoffman) was the director of the “Relief Units” (in Hebrew, plugot ha-sa`ad), the official delegation of the Jewish Agency and the Jewish Yishuv in Mandatory Palestine operating under the auspices of UNRRA.
 In October, after visiting camps in Austria, he wrote a letter to his wife Leni, later one of the most influential Israeli Holocaust historians.
 He wrote: